-Optical spectroscopy is a technique for measuring light intensity in the ultraviolet, visible, near-infrared and infrared wavelength ranges.
-It is the study of the absorption and emission of light and other radiation by matter.
-It is also the study of interactions between particles such as electrons, protons and ions.
-Spectroscopic measurements are being used in many different applications, such as color measurements, concentration determination of chemical components or electromagnetic radiation analyses.
+Optical spectroscopy is a technique for measuring light intensity in the ultraviolet, visible, near-infrared, and infrared wavelength ranges.
+It studies the absorption and emission of light and other radiation by matter.
+It also examines interactions between particles such as electrons, protons, and ions.
+Spectroscopic measurements are used in many applications, such as color measurements, concentration determination of chemical components, or electromagnetic radiation analyses.

 What is a spectrometer?

-A spectrometer is an instrument that is used to measure the variation of a physical characteristic over a given range.
+A spectrometer is an instrument used to measure a physical characteristic’s variation over a given range.
 There are different types of spectrometers.
-The most common spectrometers are mass spectrometers, NMR spectrometers and optical spectrometers.
+The most common are mass spectrometers, NMR spectrometers, and optical spectrometers.